hnajjar3/WaveSense/README.md

 Once the application is running, you can interact with the various controls available in the sidebar:

 - **Dark Mode Toggle:** Switch between light and dark themes.
-- **Record Data:** Start recording incoming data; click again to save the data as a JSON file.
+- **Record Data:** Start recording incoming data using a web worker; click again to save the data as a JSON file.
 - **Offset:** Adjust the signal offset value.
 - **Y-Axis Min/Max:** Set the minimum and maximum values for the y-axis.
 - **X-Axis Points:** Define the number of data points to display on the x-axis.